lunapark/documentation/docs/en/guide/layout/templates.md

 1. Create a new page named **Articles**.
 2. In the **Inspector** panel, add a variable of type **Array** (array) called `articles`.
-3. Fill this variable with values, for example: <br/> <LEditorConsoleValue :value='["sushi", "onigiri", "takoyaki", "tsukune"]'/>.
+3. Fill this variable with values, for example: <br/> <DSchemaValue :value='["sushi", "onigiri", "takoyaki", "tsukune"]'/>.

 ![Screenshot of the Luna Park editor](../../../assets/visual-scripting/flow-control/screen4.png)